[4DOS.INFO]

 • Vincent Fatica Some utilities for NT.
 Mirror here.

 • Jason Faulkner is admin of OldOS.Org.
-Old OS tells the origins of DOS and other operating systems, has some downloads and how-tos, several forums.
+Old OS retells the origins of DOS and other operating systems, has some downloads and how-tos, several forums.

 • Markus Fischer German DOS installation guide, command overview, 1st steps in batch programming...